Skip to content

 • Easy context creation: Write context items using a markdown editor

-• Smart organization: Categorize context by topic, language, or site section using the scope system
+• Smart organization: Categorize context by topic, language, site section, or entity type/bundle using the scope system

 • Automatic selection: AI automatically uses the most relevant context